Erie–Ottawa International Airport: History

+Facilities and aircraft

 Facilities

-Facilities

 The airport covers 407 acres at an elevation of 590 ft.
 It has two asphalt runways: runway 9/27 measures 5,646 by 100 ft, and runway 18/36 measures 4,002 by 75 ft.

 The airport has a fixed-base operator that sells fuel.
 It offers services such as general maintenance, catering, hangars, courtesy transportation, and rental cars; it also has amenities such as conference rooms, a crew lounge, snooze rooms, and more.

-In 2017, the airport received over $300,000 to update its master plan and layout.
-In 2019, the airport received $4.5 million to build additional taxiways to allow for more hangar space at the airport.
-A lighting upgrade was also completed.

-In 2021, the airport received $1.1 million to rehabilitate a taxi lane and improve structural integrity at parking aprons.